irvirty/irvirty.pages.dev/README.md

 - Typing Speed with your own text (in games).
 - New Tab Redirect extension: any website in a new tab page. (in pages)
 - SimpleHomePage - experimental theme for WordPress. (in pages)
-- Note: in website templates (pages) you will find a simplified version of the website (in pages)
+- Navigation or menu project (in projects)

 ---